-Cities as Theatres (S01-EP03)
+Cities as Theatre

-21st century cities are probably seen in google earth by more people that any other place, and even seeing cities from the air for the first time transformed the scale of urban drama.
-Yet the little theatrical moment of the encounter on a street corner persists.
-What does a theatrical reading of cities mean for us today?
+Conrad also speaks to the theatrical elements that have persisted in city design: the composed street, the city logo or icon, campus groupings, and triumphal arches—each functioning as a venue for the instant theatre of life.
+21st-century cities are now seen through Google Earth by more people than any other means, and even seeing cities from the air for the first time transformed the scale of urban drama.
+Yet the small theatrical moment of an encounter on a street corner persists.

-‘SUP is hosted by Ian Nazareth, Graham Crist and Christine Phillips
+SUP is hosted by Ian Nazareth, Graham Crist and Christine Phillips.

 Show Notes and References